Associate Director, Milken Scholars Program

 All qualified applicants should send an applicant statement as defined below and current resume with names, titles, and phone numbers of three references.
 These references would not be contacted without your knowledge.
 Position will remain open until filled.

 Prepare a statement in which you illustrate how your experience and skills will contribute to the Scholars program and people, and the unique qualities you could bring to the position as described in this document.

 The Associate Director Position helps meet the Milken Scholars Program’s short and long term goals, and holds key leadership responsibilities within the annual program cycles, daily operational duties, and all aspects of support for Alumni Scholars.

 - Foster connections with other Milken initiatives within the Milken Institute, Milken Family Foundation, Prostate Cancer Foundation to secure opportunities for Scholar involvement.

 - Assist program business development efforts in fostering long-term strategic partnerships.

 - Develop, write, refresh and maintain editorial oversight for content on the program website.

-- Maintain ongoing and regular email and phone “check-ins” with undergraduate Milken Scholars.
+- Maintain and expand ongoing and regular email, phone “check-ins,” and work visits with Alumni Milken Scholars.

-- Lead role in the development of the annual summer Milken Scholars Summit, including creation of the agenda, theme, workshop programming, and recruiting external resources and guest speakers.
+- Lead role in all planning and development of the annual summer Milken Scholars Summit and tri-annual Alumni Symposium.

-- Support other program events, including annual Recognition Dinners in Los Angeles, New York City, and Washington D.C., and the Alumni Scholar Symposium.
+- Support and attend other program events, including annual Recognition and Holiday Dinners in Los Angeles, New York City, and Washington D.C.

-- Assist in the maintenance and growth of the Milken Scholars Alumni Association and its activities.
+- Assist in the growth of the Milken Scholars Alumni Association and its activities.

-- Plan regular program web conferences with content specific to undergraduate Scholars.
+- Plan regular program web conferences with content specific to Alumni Scholars.

-- Write recommendation letters for internships, employment, and graduate school application, and other program materials when required.
+- Write recommendation letters for employment, and graduate school application, and other program materials when required.

 - Plan and lead staff meetings and train other staff as needed.